XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Add "VIAME_OcclusionSaliency" notebook demonstrating integration with VIAME toolkit based on saliency map generation for a fish classification task.

+* Add "covid_classification" notebook demonstrating integration with MONAI based on saliency map generation for a COVID-19 X-ray classification task.

+* Updated notebook demonstration for ``SimilarityScoring`` usage to better track the notebook structures across the repo.

 Interfaces

 * Update ``PerturbImage`` to only output perturbation masks, dropping physical